 Drive North to South from San Francisco to Big Sur

-The Pacific Coast Highway (PCH) is a scenic route that runs along the west coast of the United States.
+The Pacific Coast Highway (PCH) is a scenic route that runs along the west coast of the United States and that is home to some of the most famous landmarks in California.
 It spans from San Francisco, California all the way down to Dana Point, California, and is a popular tourist destination.

 The best way to drive the PCH is from north to south, as this will give you the most scenic views.
 The drive from San Francisco to Big Sur is approximately 150 miles and can take up to 5 hours to complete.